C. B. Fry: Repton School

+Studies at Oxford

+In 1890, he attempted to win a scholarship to what he believed would be Trinity College, Oxford.
+Fry travelled to Oxford to sit the examination held in the great hall at Wadham College, only then realising that the exam was being held jointly on behalf of both colleges.
+He received offers from both colleges, but opted to attend Wadham as their senior scholar, beating F. E. Smith (later the Earl of Birkenhead) to the scholarship.
+Excelling at Oxford as a sportsman, Fry's status brought him into the orbit of people whose fame was already spreading far beyond Oxford, such as Max Beerbohm, the writer and caricaturist.
+His reputation was such at Oxford, that he was one of a select few students to be allowed to have breakfast with Cecil Rhodes.
+When Fry was only 21, the magazine Vanity Fair published a caricature of him in its issue of 19 April 1894, with the comment: "He is sometimes known as "C.B."; but it has lately been suggested that he should be called 'Charles III'."
+Notably, whilst a keen debater at Repton, Fry declined several invitations to join the Oxford Union, largely due to time constraints with other ventures, not withstanding his academic studies and sporting endeavours.
+He was a member of the Oxford University Dramatic Society, causing controversy in its 1895 production of The Merchant of Venice with his use of the word "hell" in one of his lines; in the 1890s, "hell" was regarded as a risqué word.

-In his final term at Oxford, Fry experienced his first (but not last) bout of mental illness, suffering a mental breakdown.
-There were a number of contributing factors to this.
-During his time at Oxford, Fry had accumulated significantly large debts.
-In an attempt to alleviate his financial difficulties, Fry capitalised on his reputation to make some much-needed money.
-As well as writing articles (including one for Wisden), he did some private tutoring but although such activities reduced his debts they did not clear them and further increased the intense pressure on his time.
+In his final term at Oxford in 1895, Fry experienced his first bout of mental illness, suffering a mental breakdown.
+Several factors contributed to this.
+During his time at Oxford, Fry had accumulated large debts.
+In an attempt to alleviate his financial difficulties, Fry capitalised on his reputation to make some much-needed money by writing articles (including one for Wisden), and some private tutoring.
+Although such activities reduced his debts, they did not clear them and further increased the intense pressure on his time.
 Fry's continuing indebtedness provides the most obvious explanation for his acceptance of an offer to do some nude modelling.
 These financial problems combined with his mother being seriously ill, placed an unbearable strain on him.
 Although he was able to sit his final exams, he was hardly in any fit state to do so, having hardly read a line for weeks.
-The result was Fry scraping a Fourth, bringing one of Oxford's most spectacular and successful careers to an inglorious end.
+The result was Fry scraping a fourth-class degree in literae humaniores, bringing his studies at Oxford to an inglorious end.
 In the summer of 1895, only months after being the toast of Oxford, Fry found himself saddled with mounting debts and no way with which to repay them.
 In the short term, cricket came to his rescue.
 He was offered, and accepted, the chance to tour South Africa as a member of Lord Hawke's 1895–96 England touring party.